FWidm/dwd-hourly-crawler/README.md

 ## Todo
 - Cache nearest station for one crawler task (can't be done as of now, as each variable may have other active controllers.)
 - Change code: check if query date is older or equal than last checked, else do not query
+- Implement a way to receive data for one whole day currently

 ## Example
 ```php
 <?php